mosesap/Warlock-Recoil-Assist/readme.md

 INSERT: enable/disable
 DELETE: stop execution
-H: Hold to select gun from guns.json
+H: Hold to select gun from guns.json.
+You will hear 3 hitmarker sounds once you are able to select a gun.
 1 thru 0: After holding H press a number to select a re-configured gun.
+You will hear 2 hitmarker sounds once a gun is selected.
-1 or 2: Once a gun has been selected, 1 or 2 can be pressed to disable/enable the script, simulating a weapon change. _Most secondaries will not require recoil control._
+1 or 2: Once a gun has been selected, 1 or 2 can be pressed to disable/enable the script (in addition to INSERT), simulating a weapon change. _Most secondaries do not require recoil control._